Nicholas Minue

 Nicholas Minue (March 13, 1905 – April 28, 1943) was a Ukrainian American and United States Army career veteran who received the Medal of Honor posthumously in World War II.
 Private Minue with fixed bayonet, singlehandedly assaulted and destroyed several enemy positions while under fire near Medjez El Bab, Tunisia, until he was fatally wounded.

 Biography

 Minue was born in Sedden, Kingdom of Galicia and Lodomeria to ethnic Ukrainian parents.

 Military service

-Minue enlisted in the United States Army in 1927, in Carteret, New Jersey.
-He held the rank sergeant when World War II began.
+Minue enlisted in the United States Army in 1927, from Carteret, New Jersey.
+He made the Army a career, and held the rank of sergeant when World War II began.

 World War II

-He wanted to serve overseas in a combat unit during World War II.
-To do so, he volunteered to give up his rank of sergeant for the lower rank of private.
+Minue wanted to serve overseas in a combat unit during World War II, and to do so, he volunteered to give up his rank of sergeant for the lower rank of private.
 In December 1942, he was assigned to a rifle platoon of Company A, 1st Battalion, 6th Armored Infantry Regiment in 1942.